dnaspider/anunnaki/README.md

 Now i'll explain how to program your keyboard to function the way you really want it to.

 First thing to do is plan which two keys you'll be using for your shortcut.
+I made it so each key shows its corresponding value in the program when the key is pressed.
+Have a look.
-These two keys will be the input.
-To make it more or less than two keys, in se.txt, adjust InputLength, CTRL+S, and now lets start adding codes to c:\anu\db.txt.
+These keys are pretty much the input (to make it more or less then two keys, in c:\anu\se.txt, adjust InputLength; CTRL+S to update the program).

+Lets start adding codes to c:\anu\db.txt.

 But first, know this: